About the Program

 - GED or equivalent: 2 points

-- GPA – 2.0 or above (official transcript is required): 1 point
+- GPA – 2.0 or above on official transcript: 1 point

 - High school diploma: 5 points

-- Job Corps Forestry Program Graduate 2 points (additional)
+- Job Corps Forestry Program Graduate: 2 points

 - Trade school (need to specify): 5 points